Apprentice

 Even after demonstrating how the abated reports enhanced our HUD standing, only one Site Manager, out of PHA's 65 public housing sites, was convinced.
 He and I worked together, and I arranged for his Sites to implement my new work order software.

 When PHA reviewed his annual work order reports, they were astonished.
 With his assistance, I finally had the evidence needed to implement my new software.
-That year, PHA passed the HUD evaluation for the first time, and with outstanding results.
+That year,

 The newspaper reported that the accomplishment was attributed to the "Housing Authority Director and his staff!"
 In reality, it was solely my effort.
 The following year, I was sent to Chicago to install my work order system at the Chicago Housing Authority, which had also never passed HUD.